commschamp/CommsDSL-Specification/messages/messages.md

 </schema>
 ```

-It is higly recommended to define "message ID" numeric values as external
+It is highly recommended to define "message ID" numeric values as external
 [&lt;enum&gt;](../fields/enum.md) field and reuse its values.
 ```
 <?xml version="1.0" encoding="UTF-8"?>